Burning Man Supplies

 moisturizer... then it goes away and protects your skin pretty well from

 playa-fication for about 4 hours.
-At the end of 2005, my hands were still a
+At the end of each event, my hands are still a

 bit beat-up but it really helped keep the playa out.
 "Invisible Gloves" is a